• Skip to main content

-In this post, we are going to construct a DC voltmeter using Arduino where the readings are displayed in 16x2 LCD.
+In this post, I will show how to construct a DC voltmeter using Arduino where the readings are displayed in 16x2 LCD.

 The proposed voltmeter design can read up to 30V with tolerance of +/- 0.5 volt.
 We are going to see how this setup functions and explore other possibilities we can accomplish other than measuring voltage.